-Nathanson, A. (in press).
+Nathanson, A. (2021).
 Grief Lessons of the Apocalypse: Self-Care is a Joyful Jab in the Arm.
 In C. Tosone (Ed.).
 Shared Trauma, Shared Resilience During a Pandemic: Social Work in the Time of COVID-19.
 Springer.

 Nathanson, A. & Latimer, A. (in press).
 Dementia: Challenges and Opportunities Across the Trajectory.
 In Altilio, T., Otis-Green, S. & Cagle, J. The Oxford Textbook of Palliative Social Work, 2nd ed.
 New York, NY: Oxford Press.